-The six reported Events over the 5-year plan update period, divides out to 1.2 reported Events per year, or a more than 100% probability that such an event will occur in any given year.
-The cost of a winter storm / ice storm event can be calculated as:
+The number of Winter Storm and Ice Storm events for the McCracken County and the City of Paducah were considered jointly to look at the frequency of occurrence.
+McCracken County experienced five reported Winter Storm Events over the 5-year plan update period, which divides out to 1 reported Winter Storm events per year, or a more than 100% probability that such an event will occur in any given year.